 - Formalising principles of data collection and retention

-- Improving the protection of EU citizens and their data, with new considerations given to technological advances made since the 1998 Data Protection Act came into place
+- Improving the protection of citizens and their data, with new considerations given to technological advances made since the 1998 Data Protection Act came into place

 The GDPR places a greater emphasis on the rights of the data subject.
 These rights are: